emilyageller/emilyageller.github.io/_posts/2018-02-03-Understanding-World-Happiness.md

 Each of the 155 countries had separate 'Country Fact' pages, so I had to figure out if there was a pattern in their url's so that I could build an automated scraping function.
 Luckily there was, and there was also an element on the homepage that contained mappings between each Country's name and id (which was used inside the url for it's page).

-Using the country names that I found in the first dataset, I built a function that parsed each country's page.
+Using the country names that I found in the first dataset, I built a function to parse each country's page.

 The next step was finding the features in the page that I wanted!
 I reviewed the data on offer and (using my intuition) chose about 20.
 The html on each of the country fact pages wasn't particularly easy to work with: it was non-heirarchical, which meant it took a bit more finesse to find each element I wanted.
 There were also a few cases where features weren't standardized across countries, so that took a bit of wrangling too!